Cantara/HTTPLoadTest-Baseline/README.md

 ![The flow of TestSpecification Execution](https://github.com/Cantara/HTTPLoadTest-Baseline/raw/master/images/TestSpecificationExecutionFlow.png)

-The diagram try to show how a TestSpecification consists of a chain of Comands(HTTP-requests), which all report to a TestResult.
+The diagram try to show how a TestSpecification consists of a chain of Comands(HTTP-requests), which all report to TestResult.
 The commands use a variable-map to replace tags/markers in the command-specification for URL and template to give you flexibility to control parameters++.
 The result (HTTP-response) is parsed with the instructions in the command_response_map and the value of this parsing is put into the named variable in the same map.
 These calculated variables is then added to the command_replacement_map to the next command.
 The next command also inherit the map from the previos step to ensure you have the same variable from thinks like options/set selections.

 ```json